kkeundotnet/kkmarkdown/README.md

-Sdown
+Kkmarkdown
 ======

 Small & safe markdown engine

 * Only a subset of markdown syntax is supported
-* No XSS is the goal
+* No XSS attack is the goal

 How to build the project
 --